Diabetic Retinopathy Treatment in Oklahoma City

 - Stage 4 – Proliferative diabetic retinopathy is the most advanced stage of the disease when new blood vessels are formed in the retina.
 These new blood vessels are very fragile and rupture easily, causing the vitreous gel to fill with blood.
 This can trigger a reduced field of vision, retinal detachment, blurry vision, and sometimes blindness.

 Diabetic retinopathy symptoms are typically hard to notice at first.
 As the condition progresses, diabetic retinopathy symptoms may include:

 - Blank or dark areas in your field of vision

 Diagnosing Diabetic Retinopathy

 Diabetic retinopathy is diagnosed via a comprehensive eye examination during which your eyes will be dilated and the retina examined using an ophthalmoscope.
 You may also undergo a fluorescein angiogram, a test in which dye is injected into your arm and travels to the blood vessels in your eyes.
 A specialized camera takes photographs to determine if and where leaks and abnormal blood vessels are occurring.

 Diabetic Retinopathy Treatment at the Dean McGee Eye Institute

 For 45 years, the Dean McGee Eye Institute has been on the cutting-edge of eye care.
 Clinical trials are currently underway to develop new treatments for diabetic retinopathy.
-If you or a loved one are experiencing symptoms of diabetic retinopathy or you have been advised to see a retina specialist, our team of ophthalmologists who specialize in diseases of the retina and vitreous would love to provide an eye examination to determine if treatment is needed.
-Call 405.271.1092 or 800.787.9014 to make your appointment.
+If you or a loved one are experiencing symptoms of diabetic retinopathy or you have been advised to see a retina specialist, our team of ophthalmologists specializing in retina and vitreous diseases would love to provide an eye examination to determine if treatment is needed.
+Call 405.271.1092 or 800.787.9014 to request your appointment.